AironDev/adminmodule/docs/getting-started/configurations.md

 ],
 ```

-You can add your own custom stylesheets that will be included in the Voyager admin dashboard.
-This means you could technically create a whole new theme for Voyager by adding your own custom stylesheet.
+You can add your own custom stylesheets that will be included in the AdminModule admin dashboard.
+This means you could technically create a whole new theme for AdminModule by adding your own custom stylesheet.

 Read more [here](../customization/additional-css-js.md).